Raise Amount

 A pay raise calculator turns a percentage raise into a dollar amount and a new salary.
 That helps employees, managers, and planners see the real impact of a raise instead of guessing from a percentage alone.

 It matters because a 3% raise and a 7% raise can feel similar on paper but very different in dollars.
-If you know your current pay, the calculator shows what the increase means in actual annual income and helps you compare offers more clearly.
+If you know your current pay, the calculator shows what the increase means in actual annual income and helps you compare offers more clearly, especially after you model extra hours with an overtime calculator or isolate the 1.5Ă— slice using a time and a half calculator.

 If a salary of 60,000 gets a 5% raise, the increase is 3,000 and the new salary is 63,000.
 If a 42,000 salary gets an 8% raise, the increase is 3,360.
 The percentage is smaller or larger, but the dollar result is what affects the paycheck.